TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Methology

-We improve the model's generalization by performing class-domain prototype information disentanglement and using prior-guided automatic prompts for complete task-adaptive automatic prompts generation.
+We improve the model's generalization by disentangling class-domain prototype information and using prior-guided prompts for fully automatic, task-adaptive prompt generation.
 The learnable prompt embedding increases the robustness of SAM and our model.

+\textbf{Class Domain Prototype Information Disentanglement.} Previous meta-learning methods only have generalizations for new categories, but the performance degrades when handling both cross-domain and few-shot tasks.
+To address this, we propose a new prototype-based class-domain information disentanglement module.
+This module aims to better explore the correlation between class and domain features by separating them into class-domain-common and class-domain-specific components.
+The foundation segmentation model \cite{kirillov2023segment} is used for base knowledge regulation and a branch for the foreground and background prototype calculations is added.
+Pixel-level prototype calculations fully utilize feature representations, which is beneficial for few-shot learning.

+The pre-trained foundation segmentation model contains a large number of base class knowledge.
+We extract low-level features for wider expression and high-level features for semantic expression.
+Then, a batch normalize layer is used for regularization to get class-agnostic knowledge.